shizhouxing/GenBaB/README.md

 ## Usage

 Run code from the `alpha-beta-CROWN/complete_verifier` directory.
-The basic usage of running GenBaB on a benchmark is by running `abcrown.py` with a YAML configuration file included in each benchmark folder:
+The basic usage of running GenBaB on a model is by running `abcrown.py` with a YAML configuration file.
 ```bash
 python abcrown.py --config CONFIG_FILE
 ```

+For the [benchmarks](https://huggingface.co/datasets/zhouxingshi/GenBaB/) we used, a configuration file has already been included in each benchmark folder.
 For example, to run GenBaB on the Sin 4x100 model:
 ```bash
 python abcrown.py --config ../../benchmarks/cifar/sin_4fc_100/config.yaml